 - Accommodates latte cups with the unique sliding drip tray

-- Patented De'Longhi automatic cappuccino Latte Crema System
+- PROFESSIONAL GRADE: Patented De'Longhi automatic cappuccino Latte Crema System helps create barista-style coffee and espresso drinks

-- Choose among 6 pre-programmed drinks (ristretto, espresso, lungo, cappuccino, latte, hot milk and hot water function for tea
+- SELECTION: 6 pre-programmed drinks available (ristretto, espresso, lungo, cappuccino, latte, hot milk and hot water function for tea) using Nespresso Original capsules.

 The Nespresso Lattissima comes in two forms: the plus and the pro.
 While the Pro offers several unique features bound to impress high-end coffee lovers, it comes with a steeper price tag.